a-niva/Momentum-AutoAllocator/README.md

 # Momentum-Sharpe Portfolio Strategy 📈

-A sophisticated Python implementation of a systematic trading strategy that combines momentum and Sharpe ratio signals to build and manage an equity portfolio.
-This implementation features an interactive Jupyter interface for real-time strategy adjustment and performance monitoring.
+A python framework of a systematic trading strategy that combines momentum and Sharpe ratio signals to build and manage an equity portfolio.
+Nothing fancy.
+This implementation features an interactive interface for real-time strategy adjustment and performance monitoring.

 ## Why This Strategy? 🎯